matter-labs/zksync-web-era-docs/docs/api/api.md

-Don't want to document (at least yes:
+Don't want to document (at least for now):

 ### `zks_getAccountTransactions`